apache/tvm/docs/dev/microtvm_design.rst

 2. **Minimal Overhead**. microTVM generates target-specific, highly optimized code.
 As much overhead from the runtime should be removed.
-3. **Accessible Code**. microTVM considers C source code as a first-class output mechanism so that it is easier for a firmware engineer to understand and tweak. microTVM
+3. **Accessible Code**. microTVM considers C source code as a first-class output mechanism so that it is easier for a firmware engineer to understand and tweak.

 Overview
 ========